The Furchester Hotel

 The Furchester Hotel is a puppet series that aired on CBeebies (the BBC's preschool network).
 It was the second British-American spin-off of Sesame Street that the BBC had made after Sesame Tree 6 years before.
 The show ran on CBeebies on 26 September 2014.
-The show aired in 2016 on Sprout (now Universal Kids) until March 2nd 2019.
+The show aired in 2016 on Sprout (now Universal Kids) until 2 March 2019.

 Plot

-The Furchester Hotel is a half-star hotel in England that is owned by a monster family called the Furchester-Fuzz Family.
+The Furchester Hotel is a half-star hotel in a city in England that is owned by a monster family called the Furchester-Fuzz Family.
 The Furchester-Fuzz Family alongside Elmo and Cookie Monster figure out how to solve different issues that are developed by the guests of the Furchester Hotel.